ElementAstro/atom-docs/src/content/docs/en/function/invoke.md

 ---
-title: Invoke.hpp Documentation
+title: Invoke Wrapper
-description: Detailed documentation for the invoke.hpp file, including utility functions for delayed invocation, safe function calling, member function invocation, and exception handling in C++.
+description: Detailed for the invoke.hpp file, including utility functions for delayed invocation, safe function calling, member function invocation, and exception handling in C++.
 ---

-# Invoke.hpp Documentation

-## Overview

-The `invoke.hpp` file provides a set of utility functions for function invocation, including delayed invocation, safe calling, and exception handling.
-These utilities are designed to work with C++11 and C++17, offering flexible and safe ways to work with callable objects.

 ## Table of Contents